 ---|---|

 Methods for nonlinear data analysis, particularly using numerical optimization.
-Applications may include: unconstrained data optimization; linear equality constraints; linear inequality constraints; constrained data regression; constrained data classification; evaluating the effectiveness of analysis methods
+Applications may include: unconstrained data optimization; linear equality constraints; constrained data regression; constrained data classification; evaluating the effectiveness of analysis methods.

 CLO | Supports PLO(s) |